-Libraries will be sequenced using either the NextSeq 2000 system or the NovaSeq 6000 system (Illumina) by generating reads length as required by the Single-cell Immune profiling-V(D)J protocol (10x Genomics)
+Libraries will be sequenced using either the NextSeq 2000, NovaSeq 6000, or NovaSeq X Plus systems (Illumina), generating read lengths as required by the Single-cell Immune profilingV(D)J protocol (10x Genomics or BD Rhapsody).

 On average 50.000 reads per cell will be generated for sequencing GEX libraries and at least 5.000 reads per cell for sequencing TCR and BCR libraries obtained with the Single-cell Immune profiling-V(D)J protocol.